 William Seton was made Lord Seton in 1371, and the Setons married into the Gordons and their descendants were the Earls of Huntly, although they retained the Gordon name.
 William Seton, Master of Seton, was slain at the bloody Battle of Verneuil in France in 1424 fighting the English during the 100 Years War.
 James IV visited Seton in 1498, and George, 3rd Lord Seton, was killed at the Battle of Flodden in 1513.
 James V also visited.

-An older castle was destroyed by the English in 1544, and a new house – the Palace – was built on the site.
+An older castle was destroyed by the English in 1544, and a new house – the Palace – was built (or rebuilt anyway) on the site.
 George, 5th Lord Seton, was a friend and supporter of Mary, Queen of Scots, and she fled here after the murder of David Rizzio at the Palace of Holyroodhouse in 1566, as well as playing golf and practising archery here.
 She also visited with James Hepburn, Earl of Bothwell, after the assassination of Henry Stewart, Lord Darnley, her second husband.

 The following year her army camped at the castle the night before defeat at Carberry Hill.
 The Setons helped to rescue Mary from imprisonment in Loch Leven Castle, after which she stayed at another of their properties, Niddry Castle.
 They fought for her at Langside, but were defeated and the 5th Lord escaped to Flanders, although he later returned and was one of the judges at the trial of James Douglas, Earl of Morton, for the murder of Darnley.
 Morton was beheaded.